matthewcosgrove/lab-ops/README.md

+## Overview

 An opinionated way to roll out [BUCC](https://github.com/starkandwayne/bucc) on vsphere and beef up how it runs.

 We use BUCC to get a seamlessly integrated BOSH, UAA, Concourse and CredHub

 By default, BUCC runs with all jobs (i.e. processes) co-located on one VM created by the command [create-env](https://bosh.io/docs/init-vsphere/).
 This project extends BUCC and puts the default Concourse worker VM on its own VM as this is what we are going to put to work the most and we want the ability to scale out, recreate the VM to fix problems etc via the bosh CLI.
-A similar approach can be applied to the other bosh jobs by following the same pattern if required.
+A similar approach can be applied to the other bosh jobs by following the same pattern if required. e.g. if you are worried about downtime on Concourse Web during BUCC upgrades.

 The project also supports the following integrated components managed by the BUCC bosh director.
 * minio (integrated to provide creds to Concourse pipelines so they can access an S3 bucket out of the box)